Alex Adomako-Mensah: Political life

 He is a member of the National Democratic Congress who was voted as part of the MPs elected in the Ghanaian parliamentary election in 2016 to represent Sekyere Afram plains.
 He won the seat with 5,664 votes out of the 9,275 valid votes cast generating 60.85% of the total votes cast.

+2020 election

+Alex Adomako-Mensah contested the Sekyere Afram Plains constituency parliamentary seat on the ticket of the National Democratic Congress during the 2020 Ghanaian general election and won with 8,079 votes representing 50.49% over the Parliamentary candidate for the New Patriotic Party Joseph Gyamfi Owusu who had 7,923 votes which is equivalent to 49.51% of the total votes.

 Committees

-He is a member of the Employment, Social Welfare and State Enterprises Committee and also a member of the Finance Committee.
+He is a member of the Employment, Social Welfare, and State Enterprises Committee and also a member of the Finance Committee.

 Robbery attack

-On August 14, 2017, the MP was attacked by some unidentified armed robbers on his way from Kumasi heading towards Kumawu in the evening.
+On 14 August 2017, the MP was attacked by some unidentified armed robbers on his way from Kumasi heading towards Kumawu in the evening.

 Personal life

-He is a Christian and married (with five children).
+He is a Christian and married with five children.